hashicorp/design-system/website/docs/components/form/super-select/partials/guidelines/guidelines.md

 ##### Multiple

-The footer for the Multiple component includes buttons to modify the options and a counter of the number of options selected out of the total.
+The footer for the Multiple component includes buttons to modify the options and a count of the number of options selected out of the total.

 ![Custom content enabled before the list in both Single and Multiple components](/assets/components/form/super-select/super-select-multiple-variant-footer.png)

 The “Show selected” button displays only the selected options in the list.
-When activated, it toggles to “Show all.”
+When toggled, the text changes to “Show all.”

 ![Flow showing the behavior of the show selected button and how it toggles the list to only display selected list items](/assets/components/form/super-select/super-select-flow-select-all.png)

-If “Show selected” is used when no options have been selected, a message will appear notifying the user.
+If “Show selected” is toggled when no options have been selected, a message will appear notifying the user.

 ![Flow showing the behavior of the show selected button when no selections have been made yet.](/assets/components/form/super-select/super-select-flow-no-selections-select-all.png)